ZTiKnl/sara/README.md

 let me know
 please
 ```
-Sara also ignores the word `please` and the questionmark character at the end of commands.
+Sara also ignores the word `please` and the questionmark character at the end of commands
-After stripping these words, the command is compared to builtin commands, and if it doesnt match, it will be compared to a regex value contained in every plugin json file.
+After stripping these words, the command is compared to builtin commands, and if it doesnt match, it will be compared to a regex value contained in every plugin json file

-Sara listens to the keyword 'Sara'
+Sara listens to the keyword '*Sara*'

 ### Requirements:
-arecord (config mic as default audio input device first)
+arecord *(config mic as default audio input device first)*
 `sudo apt-get install alsa-utils`
-festival (only default voice tested)
+festival *(only default voice tested)*
 `sudo apt-get install festival festvox-kallpc16k`

 ### NPM modules: